loomis/connected-edge/docs/docs/prerequisites/laptop.md

 configuring, and using PuTTY can be found on its [website](https://www.chiark.greenend.org.uk/~sgtatham/putty/).

-This configuration should be used for the training only as a last resort.
+This configuration should be used only as a last resort.
 It is awkward to use and provides only a subset of the tools available in the more complete alternatives listed above.